Codealize/Codealize/README.md

-- Hi, I’m @Codealize
+- 👋 Heya, I’m Codealize!
-- I'm currently learning HTML and CSS and Luau.
+- 🌟I'm currently learning HTML and CSS and Luau.
-- I code in ROBLOX and Microsoft Visual Studio Code.
+- 💻 I also code in ROBLOX and Microsoft Visual Studio Code.
-- I'll be uploading many of my various projects here!
+- 📋 I'll be uploading many of my various projects here, plus leave your feedback here, so I know how to improve my projects for you all! :)